Ibogaine Treatment

 PROVIDER'S HISTORY

 It is important to know who specifically will be providing your treatment – not just the name of the facility but the name of the director(s) who are in charge of the facility.
 Some providers have changed facilities or opened new facilities under different names.
 This can sometimes be due to ending partnerships, lack of proper management, or because of serious medical situations – even deaths that occurred.
 The facility name is buried and thus a new facility with a new name is born.
 These cases are rare but do exist.
 Ask about the history of who will be providing your treatment.
 Google provider's names - you will get information.
 This is especially important for women as some providers have a history of inappropriate sexual behavior - with patients or otherwise.
 Most facility directors are happy to give background information on themselves and co-directors/staff.
 It is also important to note that with the rising popularity of ibogaine as a detox method, and with the high price that accompanies it, some individuals who had no previous involvement with ibogaine are now opening clinics with the only intention of making profits from those that come to them genuinely seeking healing.
 What these investors and new facility owners don’t realize is all those previously mentioned expenses that go into running and operating a successful ibogaine clinic and do a disservice to the industry and to all their patients when the level of care is lacking because they got involved to make money, not help people.
 It is really sad and it is unfortunately much more prevalent today than ever that people – who have really zero interest and no business working in a field that is based around helping and healing - are either owners, directors or staff at some facilities.
 All providers should have personally experienced an ibogaine ‘flood’ (a large does of iboga/ibogaine) at least once.
 Ask questions and use your intuition.
-We no longer offer ibogaine detox services but we still get frequent calls about detoxes and are asked who we recommend.
-While I am happy to give recommendations to a facility I trust and believe has a high level of care, I still always encourage individuals to do their own research and find a facility that resonates with them.
-If you ever feel like someone is trying to push or ‘sell’ you on their program, it is probably not for the right reasons.
+We do not offer ibogaine detox services.

 LEVEL OF CARE –